-Management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2014.
-In making this assessment, it used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control - Integrated Framework (2013 framework).
-Based on our assessment and those criteria, management concluded that, as of December 31, 2014, the Company's internal control over financial reporting, as defined in Rules 13a-15(f) and 15d-15(f) of the 1934 Act, was effective.
-Management's assessment of and conclusion on the effectiveness of internal control over financial reporting did not include the internal controls of Tech Ord, which was acquired on January 24, 2014, and which is included in the consolidated balance sheets of the Company as of December 31, 2014, and the related consolidated statements of comprehensive income, stockholders' equity, and cash flows for the year then ended.
-Tech Ord constituted 3% of both total assets and net earnings, respectively, for the year then ended.
-Management did not assess the effectiveness of internal control over financial reporting of Tech Ord because of the timing of the acquisition, which was completed on January 24, 2014.
+Management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2015.
+In making this assessment, it used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control - Integrated Framework (2013).
+Based on our assessment and those criteria, management concluded that, as of December 31, 2015, the Company's internal control over financial reporting, as defined in Rules 13a-15(f) and 15d-15(f) of the 1934 Act, was effective.